Heidi Hooper Bio

 Heidi says she could not have done so much if it wasn’t for fans saving their more colorful lint and sending it to her.
 She thanks them each year with a free signed print.

 She and her husband live in the beautiful Pocono Mountains of Pennsylvania.
-They have been married more than 30 years, and enjoy hearing the pitter patter of little feet around the house (they have four cats).
+They will be celebrating their 40th wedding anniversary in 2022, and enjoy hearing the pitter patter of little feet around the house (they have four cats).